Waxing

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 12 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 12 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 254 of Meeus index or 1207 from Brown series.

 The length of the current synodic month is 3 hours and 35 minutes shorter than the mean synodic month length.
 It is 2 hours and 34 minutes longer compared to 21st century's shortest synodic month length.

-7 days after point of perigee on 25 July 2020 at 04:54 in ♎ Libra.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 8 days, until the Moon reaches the point of next apogee on 9 August 2020 at 13:51 in ♈ Aries.
+7 days since point of perigee on 25 July 2020 at 04:54 in ♎ Libra the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 8 days until the Moon reaches the point of next apogee on 9 August 2020 at 13:51 in ♈ Aries.

-1 day after descending node on 31 July 2020 at 09:32 in ♐ Sagittarius.
-The Moon is located south of the ecliptic over the following 13 days, until the lunar orbit crosses from South to North in ascending node on 14 August 2020 at 19:22 in ♊ Gemini.
+1 day after descending node on 31 July 2020 at 09:32 in ♐ Sagittarius the Moon is positioned south of the ecliptic over the following 13 days until the lunar crosses the ecliptic again from South to North in ascending node on 14 August 2020 at 19:22 in ♊ Gemini.

 At 08:47 the Moon is meeting its standstill point to reach South declination of ∠-24.087°.
-Over the next 14 days the lunar orbit is going to extend northward to face maximum declination of ∠24.152° at the point of next standstill in ♋ Cancer on 15 August 2020 at 20:40.
+Over the upcoming 14 days the lunar orbit is going to tilt northward to face maximum declination of ∠24.152° at the point of next northern standstill in ♋ Cancer on 15 August 2020 at 20:40.

 In 2 days on 3 August 2020 at 15:59 in ♒ Aquarius the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.